Tabango

-Tabango, officially the Municipality of Tabango (Lungsod sa Tabango; Bungto han Tabango; Bayan ng Tabango), is a 4th class municipality in the province of Leyte, Philippines.
+Tabango, officially the Municipality of Tabango (Lungsod sa Tabango; Bungto han Tabango; Bayan ng Tabango), is a municipality in the province of Leyte, Philippines.
 According to the 2020 census, it has a population of 33,868 people.

 Tabango, with annual income of P 34 million, has 13 barangays (villages), with 26 elementary schools, 4 high schools and one satellite school, the Palompon Institute of Technology.

 Etymology

 Tabango was originally a barrio named Tandaya.
 Most of its inhabitants lived near the seashore.
 One day, a man living in the barrio went to catch some crabs as swamps surrounded the place and crabs were abundant.
 Although he was an expert in catching crabs, he was accidentally bitten by a big one.
 A Spanish soldier happened to be near the place where the man was, so he came near and asked for the name of the place.
 The man bitten by the crab looked up and saw the soldier.
 Feeling the pain caused by the biting of the crab, he cried, “ Tabang mo,” which means help me.
 The soldier, thinking it was the name of then place, said, “ Ah, Tabango. “ The soldier repeated the word Tabango to his superiors and from that time on, the settlement was called Tabango.
 When the barrio was created a municipality, it retained its name.